-I knelt next to my bed in my light blue nylon nightgown, tears streaming from my eyes which were closed tight.
+I knelt next to my bed in my light blue nylon nightgown, tears streaming from my eyes, which were closed tight.
 My six-year-old body was shaking and pleading for another chance.
-My best friend Etta was kneeling next to me ready to help if I forgot part of my prayer.
-My world had been shattered by the death of my beloved Sassy, my white baby cat who had been hit by a car the week before when the plumber accidently let her out.
+My nanny Etta was kneeling next to me ready to help if I forgot part of my prayer.
+My world had been shattered by the death of my beloved Sassy, my white baby cat who had been hit by a car the week before when the plumber accidentally let her out.

 Being in Etta's arms helped – she understood me in a way my parents couldn't.
 She was about my Mom's age but seemed younger with more energy.
 She looked like the lady on my favorite show Julia.
 I wanted to be Etta's daughter, to have her dark eyes, her short smooth black hair and brown skin.